SirineMaaroufi/Music-and-Mental-Health/README.md

   - **Listening Habits and Mental Health:** 🎧 Daily music listening (1 to 3.5 hours) generally has a positive impact on mental health, reducing anxiety and depression.
   - **Musical Background and Engagement:** 🎤 Many respondents are musicians or actively engage with music, but there’s no significant difference in mental health impact between musicians and non-musicians.
   - **Correlation Analysis:**
-    - **Music Effects:** 🎵 Music preferences correlate positively with favorite genres and negatively with work activities.
+    - **Music Effects:** 🎵 Music effects correlate positively with favorite genres and negatively with work activities.
     - **Mental Health Conditions:** 🧠 Strong correlations among mental health conditions suggest a tendency for co-occurrence.
     - **Music Characteristics:** 🎶 Tempo and listening duration affect mental health, though not exclusively.

-  **Overall Impact:** 🌟 Music positively influences mental well-being, with personalized music therapy showing promise for further benefits.
+  **Overall Impact:** 🌟 Music positively influences mental well-being.

 ### 🤖📊 **Modeling Results**
 ___
 * **Summary**: The `StackingClassifier` achieved a high test accuracy, indicating strong model performance. **Precision, recall, and F1-scores** were well-balanced.
 * **Key Takeaways:**
   - **StackingClassifier Performance:** 🏆 The `StackingClassifier`, combining `RandomForest, SVC, KNeighborsClassifier,` and `Logistic Regression`, achieved a **0.9049 Test Accuracy**.
-  - **Precision and Recall:** 🎯 The model demonstrated excellent precision and recall, particularly for the worsening class (-1) with perfect scores.
+  - **Precision and Recall:** 🎯 The model demonstrated excellent precision and recall.
   - **Balanced F1-Scores:** 📈 F1-scores were balanced across all classes, indicating robust model performance.

 ## 🔮 Future Work